 What You Need for a Successful Fund Launch

-An investment manager wishing to start a hedge fund will need the right mix of trading success, industry experience, and business know-how in order to create a successful alternative investment fund business.
-To attract sophisticated investors, the prospective hedge fund manager will also need to engage a capable team of service providers to start the fund off on the right footing.
-This article is designed to provide an overview of the process for would-be managers in starting a hedge fund.
+An investment manager wishing to start a hedge fund will need a proven strategy, relevant experience, and substantial business know-how to create a successful alternative investment management firm.
+In order to secure investments from sophisticated investors, the prospective hedge fund manager will also need to engage a capable team of service providers to help facilitate a successful launch.
+This article is designed to provide an overview of the process for would-be managers interested in starting a hedge fund.

-Starting a hedge fund demands a concentrated effort on the part of the manager, sponsor, and key personnel that will form the core operating team for the fund and adviser (e.g., management company).
-Managers and sponsors that do not effectively delegate launch responsibilities among team members and service providers will find the process to launch a hedge fund to be a challenge.
-This does not have to be the case.
+Starting a hedge fund demands a concentrated effort on the part of the manager, sponsor, and key personnel that will form the core operating team for the fund and adviser (the management company).
+The hedge fund launch process can run smoothly when launch responsibilities are organized and executed in a coordinated fashion.
+However, many sponsors will encounter challenges through the process because they are unprepared or disorganized and lack effective guidance.

-In general, the process to start a hedge fund involves:
+In general, the process to start a hedge fund includes:

 - forging important service partner relationships